-Author order order of the quality of food public health in Michigan
+Attention and enhancing the quality of local public health in Middleson

 (E) Good Retail Practices

 GRPs are the foundation of a successful food safety management system.
 GRPs found to be out-of-compliance may give rise to conditions that may lead to foodborne illness (e.g., sewage backing up in the kitchen).
 To effectively demonstrate knowledge of certain risk factors, the evaluator must also address related GRPs (i.e., when evaluating if food contact surfaces are clean and sanitized, test kits would be part of the assessment of the ware washing process).